cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 when, and only when, they appear in all capitals, as shown here.

-Readers are cautioned that the term "Curve25519" has varying interpretations in the literature, and that the canonical meaning of the term has shifted over time.
-Originally it referred to a specific Diffie-Hellman key exchange mechanism.
-Over time, use shifted, and "Curve25519" has been used to refer to either the abstract underlying curve, or its concrete representation in Montgomery form, or the specific Diffie-Hellman mechanism.
+Readers are cautioned that the term "Curve25519" has varying interpretations in the literature and that the canonical meaning of the term has shifted over time.
+Originally, it referred to a specific Diffie-Hellman key exchange mechanism.
+Use shifted over time, and "Curve25519" has been used to refer to the abstract underlying curve, its concrete representation in Montgomery form, or the specific Diffie-Hellman mechanism.
 This document uses the term "Curve25519" to refer to the abstract underlying curve, as recommended in [@Naming].
-The abstract Edwards form of the curve we refer to here as "Curve25519" is in [@?RFC7748] referred to as "edwards25519" and its isogenous Montgomery form is referred to as "curve25519".
+The abstract Edwards form of the curve we refer to here as "Curve25519" is referred to in [@?RFC7748] as "edwards25519", and its isogenous Montgomery form is referred to as "curve25519".

-Elliptic curve points in this document are represented in extended Edwards coordinates in the `(x, y, z, t)` format [@Twisted], also called extended homogeneous coordinates in Section 5.1.4 of [@?RFC8032].
-Field elements are values modulo p, the Curve25519 prime 2^255 - 19 or the edwards448 prime 2^448 - 2^224 - 1, as specified in Sections 4.1 and 4.2 of [@RFC7748], respectively.
+Elliptic curve points in this document are represented in extended Edwards coordinates in the `(x, y, z, t)` format [@Twisted], also called extended homogeneous coordinates in [@?RFC8032, section 5.1.4].
+Field elements are values modulo p, the Curve25519 prime 2^255 - 19 or the edwards448 prime 2^448 - 2^224 - 1, as specified in Sections [@RFC7748, 4.1] and [@RFC7748, 4.2] of [@RFC7748], respectively.
 All formulas specify field operations unless otherwise noted.
 The symbol ^ denotes exponentiation.

 The `|` symbol represents a constant-time logical OR.